 “Diversity and Inclusion” are the two most talked about words in today’s world and more so in the corporate world with respect to women.
-A genuine effort is being made by organizations to encourage women in leadership roles by having specialised programmes to achieve the same.
-One of the key issues amongst many that is being addressed is to get young mothers back to work.
+A genuine effort is being made by organizations to encourage women in leadership roles by having specialized programmes to achieve the same.
+One of the key issues amongst many that are being addressed is to get young mothers back to work.

 “It is good that times have changed but that also means earlier you could be back to work in 80 days and pursue your passion.
 Don’t you think that paternity leave should be made compulsory?
 Don’t you think there should be a “follow up” leave so that new fathers can take care of the child for the next 3 months after a woman’s maternity leave ends?
 There are men who, in spite of having the option to take leave, still prefer not to take days off. “

 Very rightly said!
 I never thought about it like that; on one hand, we are celebrating the new “Maternity Bill” with extended leave for new moms.
 It is a great welcome step but is that enough?
 This is meant to enable new mothers to balance their needs but are we not promoting stereotypes about women as the child bearer and also the child carer?
 Don’t men also need that kind of support and coaching to cross the barrier and take paternity leave?